"I'm pretty confident in my ability to be a good manager, but a lot of it is instinct...I'm not sure I can teach that to

 - Get insights from front line employees who interact with customers and day to day work that you are more and more distant from

-To learn more about skip level one on one meetings and the steps necessary to start them with your team, read: Skip Level Meetings: Everything you need to know about Skip Level 1 on 1s.
+To learn more about skip level one on one meetings and the steps necessary to start them with your team, read our post about skip level meetings.

 2) Become great at asking questions (and listening)

 Being great at asking the right questions and listening effectively becomes even more important when you're a senior leader.
 Your ability as a multiplier is now magnified several times, and what you can do is often only limited by what you know (or don't know) is happening.

 You can only identify problems to fix, and find great opportunities, if you know they exist.
 And the more senior you get, the more you have to work hard to find them; your rank and stature in your company can intimidate people, which means they won't volunteer every bit of information that would help you, especially if it's bad news.

 Learn new tricks.

 You probably have some favorite questions you like to ask in one on ones and some ways you prefer to dig into and uncover issues.
 It's always good to have reliable standby questions, but with a new position comes new questions, challenges, and conversations.

 Not only is the power dynamic different in your skip level meetings, you will also want to learn different things depending on your position and that of the person you're talking with.

 No longer are you only worried about your direct team's production.
 Instead, you also have to think cross-functionally, and at scale.

 Here are a few examples of questions you should try: